suvendujena2001/GyamSys_Training/workarea/anand-talekattu/Week1/Github-basics.md

 The command `git pull origin target-branch` is used to fetch changes from the remote repository (`origin`) and merge them into the currently checked-out branch (`target-branch`).

 ## Resolving Merge conflicts
 Resolving merge conflicts in Git occurs when there are conflicting changes in different branches, and Git cannot automatically merge them.
-Here's a step-by-step guide on how to resolve merge conflicts:
+We can resolve merge conflicts as follows:

 - Start a Merge:<br>
   Start the merge process using a command like `git pull` or `git merge`.
 If conflicts are encountered, Git will stop and mark the conflicted files.